-Strasbourg is known for many things – as the capital of the historic wine-growing region, Alsace; as the seat of the European Parliament; as the setting of one of the world’s biggest and oldest Christmas markets; and as a border city that derives from both French and German cultures.
-The vibe you get as you go around the city is an intoxicating mix of countryside hospitality and multicultural charm.
+Strasbourg is known for many things – as the capital of the historic wine-growing region of Alsace, as the seat of the European Parliament, as the Capital of Christmas, and as a border city that derives from both French and German cultures.
+The vibe you get as you go around the city is an intoxicating mix of countryside hospitality and cosmopolitan, multicultural charm.

-Whether you’re here for the wine, the history and culture, or just to relax for a little holiday, there’s a lot to love in Strasbourg.
+Whether you’re coming for the wine and food, the history and culture, or just to relax for a little holiday, there’s a lot to love in Strasbourg.
 [Read more…] about Strasbourg travel guide – 2-day itinerary and tips for the perfect city break

 Ready for wine, history, and great food?
 Buckle up – we’re going to Strasbourg!

-Strasbourg is the capital and largest city of the Grand Est region of France, and is the official seat of the European Parliament.
-Being near the border of Germany, you’ll find a mix of Franco-German culture.
+Strasbourg is the capital and largest city of the Grand Est region of France, near the eastern border with Germany.
+You’ll find a mix of Franco-German culture, history, and cuisine.
 If you’re a linguaphile, you’ll particularly love the thrill of being able to practice both your French and German during your stay.